Skip to main content

 • Card B: 80%

-• Card C 10.94%
+• Card C: 10.94%

-To improve your credit utilization ratio in this example, paying down Card B would likely have the most immediate impact since it has the highest per card ratio.
+To improve your credit utilization ratio in this example, paying down Card B would likely have the most immediate impact since it has the highest per-card ratio.

 How Much of Your Credit Should You Use?

-As we mentioned above, low credit utilization has a positive impact on your credit score, and most lenders prefer that you have a credit utilization ratio of 30% or less.
-This shows them that you’re managing your existing debt well, and if you take on more debt, you’re likely capable of making on-time payments.8A high ratio doesn’t mean you won’t qualify for a new card or loan, but if it causes your credit score to drop, lenders may ultimately offer you less credit overall and/or charge you more in interest.
+As we mentioned above, low credit utilization has a positive impact on your credit score.
+Most lenders prefer that you have a credit utilization ratio of 30% or less.
+This shows that you’re managing your existing debt well.
+A low utilization ratio also shows that if you take on more debt, you’re likely capable of making on-time payments.8However, a high ratio doesn’t mean you won’t qualify for a new loan or credit card.
+Lenders may ultimately offer you less credit overall and/or charge you more in interest to compensate for what they perceive as higher risk.

 Final Thoughts

 Understanding your credit utilization ratio may make it easier to improve your credit score and set you up for financial success in the long run.
-But it’s just one way you could improve your credit score.
+However, it’s just one way you could improve your credit score.
 Another great way to keep your score high is to pay down your existing debt.
 Not sure how?
 Learn more about the debt avalanche and debt snowball methods.

 Financial WellnessBorrowing & Credit